 During the reconstruction period, the Gordonsville Receiving Hospital served the newly freed slaves as a Freedman's Bureau.
 On display are the original letters from the students to their teacher, court cases adjudicated in the building and other period items.

 Historic Gordonsville, Inc. acquired and restored the property in 1971.
 It was recognized and placed on the National Register of Historic Places on August 14, 1973 and acknowledged as an African-American Memorial Site in June of 2002.

 Before the Civil War, the Exchange Hotel with its high ceiling parlors and grand veranda welcomed passengers from the two rail lines: the Virginia Central Railroad and the Alexandria Railroad.
 Soon war began.
-Troops, supplies, and wounded were transported on these railroads to Gordonsville.
+Troops, supplies, and the wounded were transported on these railroads to Gordonsville.
 The Exchange Hotel became the Gordonsville Receiving Hospital which provided care for 70,000 soldiers, both Confederate and Union.
 In the reconstruction period, this hospital served the newly freed slaves as a Freedman's Bureau.
-As the United States healed and the railroads boomed, this graceful building returned to its role of hotel.
+As the United States healed and the railroads boomed, this elegant building returned to its role of the hotel.
 Now fully restored, the hotel is a museum dedicated to the Civil War era.